 Please note: you can only set lists and workflows to enroll based on whole integers, but if a record meets the criteria, even with a value including a decimal, it can still qualify for lists and workflows.
 For example, a contact with a value of -2.5 for a number property will enroll in a workflow with the enrollment trigger Number property is less than -2.

-- HubSpot user: stores a list of users in your HubSpot account.
+HubSpot user: stores a list of users in your HubSpot account.
 Only one HubSpot user can be selected as a value.
 This field type can be used to create a custom owner property, separate from the default [Object] owner property.
+For example, you may want to create a "Point of contact" or "Collaborator" property for which you can select a user as an additional owner and specify their role in relation to the record.
 You can create up to 30 custom HubSpot user properties.
 Learn more about assigning ownership of records.